Skip to main content

 How It Works

-3. Act only when multiple modules agree or when one module gives me a clear risk-defined reason to fade the crowd.
+3. Act only when multiple modules agree, or when one module gives me a clear risk-defined reason to fade the crowd.
 Confidence, for me, is overlap, not volume of alerts.

 Who Should Use Market Insights?

-The traders who get the most mileage are the ones who treat latency and cross-checks as risk controls, not as entertainment.
+The traders who get the most mileage are the ones who treat latency and cross-checks as risk controls, not entertainment.
 Systematic day traders and active swing traders gain the most from sub-second flow and dark pool context because timing and liquidity matter.
 Longer-term investors still benefit from Tide and Congress views when they want a quarterly read on sentiment skew and disclosure patterns.
-I am somewhere in the middle: I care about execution quality, but I also want sector context without building spreadsheets by hand.
+I'm somewhere in the middle: I care about execution quality, but I also want sector context without building spreadsheets by hand.

 If you currently pay for one narrow feed, the practical win is cross-verification.
 A single stream can lie by omission.
 Four complementary streams make omissions easier to spot.